mjfryc/mjaron-etudes-java/README.md

         // Verbose options demo
         Table.render(cats, Cat.class)

-                .withCsvWriter()
+                .markdown() // Use Markdown renderer and escaper (option used by default).
+                // or
+                // .csv() // Use CSV renderer and CSV escaper.
+                // or
+                // .html() // Use HTML renderer and HTML escaper.

-                .withCsvEscaper() // Escape the special characters.
+                // Skip escaping the special characters.
+                .withEscaper(null)

-                .withAlignedColumnWidths(false) // Optionally force align / do not align column widths.
+                // Optionally force align / do not align column widths.
+                .withAlignedColumnWidths(false)
+                // or
+                // .withAlignedColumnWidths(true)

-                .withCellDelimiter(',') // Optionally use the custom cell delimiter.
+                // Optionally use the custom cell delimiter.
+                // ',' is the default cell delimiter.
+                .withCellDelimiter(',')

-                .withLineBreakCRLF() // How the lines will be separated.
+                // How the lines will be separated.
+                .withLineBreakCRLF()
+                // or '\n'
+                // .withLineBreakLF()
+                // or '\r'
+                // .withLineBreakCR()

-                .withAlign(VerticalAlign.Left) // How align the text (Left, Right or Center)
+                // How align the text (Left, Right or Center) .withAlign(VerticalAlign.Left)
+                // or
+                // .withAlign(VerticalAlign.Right)
+                // or
+                // .withAlign(VerticalAlign.Center)
+                // or
+                // .withAlign(null) // Use the default align.

                 // Where to save the table.
                 .toFile("build/sample.csv")